Soway-code/direct-sensor/README.md

 </a>

-2020-6-16 upgrade  about cricle time match to the machine run/stop status hold time ; Now the set-time is 3 min
+2020-6-16 upgrade  about cricle time match to the machine run/stop status hold time ; Now the seting-time is 3 min